potterjane/bobs-and-bangs/testing.md

     **How this developer fixed it:**

-    Similaryly to the previous bug fix, in order for the carousel to be fully responsive and not present a 'height jump' behaviour on any screen sizes, ```min-height``` and ```max-height``` was set to the ```.carousel-inner``` for the
+    Similarly to the previous bug fix, in order for the carousel to be fully responsive and not present a 'height jump' behaviour on any screen sizes, ```min-height``` and ```max-height``` was set to the ```.carousel-inner``` for the
     ```@media screen``` that presented this bug.